 “Then I got up, and he began to wash his hands.
 By the time he sat down and rolled out a chapati, the thawa was really hot.
 He rolled out an octopus-like chapati.
-Now, when you roll out a chapati, the ball bearings for rolling it out is the dusting of flour, and if you roll the chapati in too much flour you actually roll flour into the surface of the flatbread and then even if you try to flap it off, you still have a crust of flour.
-So you use a minimal amount for the ball bearings and then flap off the little extra.
+Now, when you roll out a chapati, the ball bearing for rolling it out is the dusting of flour, and if you roll the chapati in too much flour you actually roll flour into the surface of the flatbread, and then even if you try to flap it off you will still have a crust of flour.
+So you use a minimal amount for the ball bearing and then flap off the little extra.

-Yamuna concludes, “So that’s how Prabhupada taught me.
+Yamuna concluded, “So that’s how Prabhupada taught me.
 It was never with a whip, but they were beatings nonetheless.
 They were beatings over my head.”

 Another time, in 1974, one of the devotees based in Vrindavan approached Yamuna and said, “My wife is coming, and she is a very good cook.
 She wants to cook for Prabhupada.”
 Yamuna replied, “How wonderful.
 I will be glad to engage her in Prabhupada’s service.”
-The new cook arrived after the big Mayapur festival, when almost all the devotees became very ill with dysentery and other maladies.
+The new cook arrived after the big Mayapur festival, when almost all the devotees had become very ill with dysentery and other maladies.
 There was really no proper arrangement for them, but Gurudas and Yamuna cared for them like parents.
-Yamuna was doing the cooking for the devotees there at Fogel Ashram.
-Under the circumstances, she really didn’t have time to cook for Srila Prabhupada, so she was very happy that the new cook was there.
-Meanwhile, Yamuna was trying to make arrangements for the devotees’ prasada.
-She had no facility, she was unable to speak Hindi and communicate with the locals, and the assistant cooks were ready to walk out at any time.
-She was working practically twenty-four hours.
+Yamuna was doing the cooking for the devotees at Fogel Ashram.
+Under the circumstances—trying to make arrangements for the devotees’ prasada without any facility, unable to speak Hindi and communicate with the locals, and with assistant cooks ready to walk out at any moment, Yamuna was working practically twenty-four hours a day and really didn’t have time to cook for Srila Prabhupada.
+So she was very happy that the new cook was there.
 And she didn’t go to see Prabhupada the entire time.

 She began to get messages: “Prabhupada wants you”—but she didn’t go.
 She just replied, “Tell him I am really busy.”
-She told me later, “Bad, very bad—really low consciousness.”
+She commented later, “Bad, very bad—really low consciousness.”

-When finally she came to Prabhupada’s room, he was about to go out.
-So she came back the next morning.
+When finally she went to Prabhupada’s room, he was about to go out.
+So she went back the next morning.

 Yamuna had given the new cook specific instructions.
-Still, the lady had taken Srila Prabhupada’s cooker and his unclean laundry and stuffed them in a bolster pillowcase meant for his seating area, now black all over the bottom.
+Still, the woman had taken Srila Prabhupada’s cooker and his unclean laundry and stuffed them in a bolster pillowcase meant for his seating area, and it was now black all over the bottom.
 Yamuna arrived just as the lady was putting the cooker in with the clothes, in the pillowcase.
 Srila Prabhupada was also standing there, watching the cooker being shoved into the pillowcase.
 He didn’t say a word—not to the cook, not to Yamuna.

-Kirtana.
-Yamuna-devi had a dream.
-I don’t remember the details, and it is a little delicate, because she was a very private person.
-Anyway, in this dream, or vision—whatever it was, she took it as very real—she was a sage in the forest and Srila Prabhupada was also in the same forest, and somehow he engaged her in doing kirtana.
-She felt that from her past life there was a connection with Srila Prabhupada in relation to kirtana.
+Of course, Yamuna-devi is still well known for her engagement in the next process of devotional service—kirtan.
+Once, she had a dream or vision—whatever it was, she took it as very real.
+She was a sage in the forest, and Srila Prabhupada was also there, and he engaged her in doing kirtan.
+She felt that from her past life there was a connection with Srila Prabhupada in relation to kirtan.

-And in an e-mail to Bhakta Carl, she wrote, “Leading and chanting in kirtana has little to do with how we sound to each other.
+And in an e-mail to Bhakta Carl, now Kalachandji das, she wrote, “Leading and chanting in kirtan has little to do with how we sound to each other.
 It has much more to do with how we call out to Krishna and immerse ourselves in hearing the vibrations of the holy names.
-What a vehicle for experiencing love of Godhead.”
+What a vehicle for experiencing love of Godhead!”

-Yamuna recalled an incident that demonstrated to her unequivocally how Prabhupada knew his disciples.
-She came to the courtyard of the Radha-Damodara temple in the wee hours of the morning, remaining as silent as humanly possible, so as not to disturb Srila Prabhupada, and he came out of his room and called her name.
+Yamuna recalled an incident that demonstrated to her unequivocally how fully Prabhupada knew his disciples.
+She came to the courtyard of the Radha-Damodar temple in the wee hours of one morning, remaining as silent as humanly possible so as not to disturb Srila Prabhupada, and he came out of his room and called her name.
 “There was no way Prabhupada could have known that I was there at one thirty in the morning,” she said.
 “I didn’t make any noise.”

 But then she balanced her statement: “On the other hand, there were many times when he would say, ‘I want your report.
 Otherwise how do I know?’ ” And she added, “There were times when I did it, but other times, because of low Krishna consciousness, I ceased reporting in an honest way, and it contributed to my fall, to my weaknesses in Krishna consciousness.
 When I was open and revealed everything honestly in my reporting to Prabhupada, as we are supposed to report to Krishna, I was stronger in Krishna consciousness.
 And when I closed that avenue off, my consciousness suffered.”